raspberrypilearning/getting-started-with-gpio-zero/README.md

 ![](cover.png)

-The bank of pins along one side of the Raspberry Pi are called GPIO pins - General Purpose Input Output.
+The bank of pins along one side of the Raspberry Pi are called General-Purpose Input/Output (GPIO) pins.

 These pins allow the Raspberry Pi to control things in the real world.
 You can connect components to these pins: output devices like LEDs (light emitting diodes) which can be turned on and off at will; or input devices like a button or sensor which can be used to trigger events, such as turning on an LED when a button is pressed.